fadhlaouir/create-express-node-starter/README.md

 1- `Install Node.js:` Ensure you have Node.js installed on your machine.
 You can download it from nodejs.org.

-2- `Create a New Project:` Run npx npx-create-express-node-starter in your terminal and follow the prompts to set up your project.
+2- `Create a New Project:` Run npx create-express-node-starter in your terminal and follow the prompts to set up your project.

 3- `Start Development:` Navigate to your project directory and run npm run develop to start the development server.